 Who is eligible to apply?

-Organizations and government agencies within the five grizzly bear ecosystems may apply, however it is highly recommended that these entities begin the application process by contacting the state and federal agency information, education and public relations staff before proceeding.
+Organizations and government agencies within the grizzly bear ecosystems may apply.
+However, it is highly recommended that these entities begin the application process by contacting the state and federal agency information and education staff in their area before proceeding.

-How are grants reviewed and selections made?
+How are grant requests reviewed and selected?

 What are the grant criteria?